 - 1 m/s wind speed (measures the influences of wind on the panels)

-- Absolute air mass of 1.5 (minor effects from atmospheric pressure)
+- An absolute air mass of 1.5 (minor effects from atmospheric pressure)

 You may notice some similarities with the previous rating.
 However, the operating temperature is much more realistic at around 104° F. Solar cells typically operate around 36° F hotter than ambient outside air.

-This power rating uses the PTC rating we just talked about but also takes the number of panels and the inverter into account when calculating the actual power output.
-The CEC-AC rating is closer to real-world energy production you will see for your home.
+This power rating uses the PTC rating we just talked about but also took the number of panels and the inverter into account when calculating the actual power output.
+The CEC-AC rating is closer to the real-world energy production you will see for your home.

 Here is the basic equation: